 Cheltenham is a spa town in the Cotswolds which over the past few years has seen a big increase in street art.
-Primarily the result of the Cheltenham Paint Festival it has resulted in a series murals positioned around the town.
-Such has been the volume of street art in the area, the town has fast gained a reputation as one of the must see locations for street art in the UK.
+Primarily the result of the Cheltenham Paint Festival it has resulted in a series of murals positioned around the town.
+Such has been the volume of street art in the area.
+The town has fast gained a reputation as one of the must see locations for street art in the UK.

 Map of Street Art in Cheltenham